Jessica Sweeney

 I spotted this jar of chili stuffed olives at the grocery store and couldn't walk past it.
 The red lid, shapes distorted through glass, the briny promise inside.
 I brought it home and posed it in the July sun.
 Olives are a childhood memory I still return to often.

 I am a Seattle-based oil painter specializing in still life realism.
 My recent work centers on found glass objects sourced from thrift stores and local markets throughout Washington State.
-Through close observation and deeply saturated color, I paint these humble objects as large-scale portraits, traces of everyday life shaped by use, light, and time.
+I paint these humble objects as colorful large-scale portraits, traces of everyday life shaped by use and light.
 My paintings reflect values I hold deeply: attentiveness, reuse, and reverence for what already exists.
-I'm drawn to glass for its tensions, fragile yet enduring, utilitarian yet luminous.
+Colorful refractions, light in shadows, and distorted reflections inspire me every day.
+I love how glass is fragile yet enduring.

 With over 20 years as a fashion and technical apparel designer, I trained my eye on detail, from the twist of a thread to the way fabric drapes on a body.
 That meticulous attention to form and texture now carries into my oil paintings, a practice I returned to more fully in 2020.
 I'm fascinated by how subtle shifts in light and color can make a flat surface feel three-dimensional and alive.
 My work has been exhibited and sold in group shows across Washington, Oregon, and California, and King County recently acquired a painting for its public archives.